 I recommend listening to this podcast - Stop Dwelling on the Past in 2021, Emotional Health & Giving Back Core.

 Why is It Important to Maintain Healthy Perspective?

 Maintaining a healthy perspective is crucial for navigating life's challenges effectively.
-Just like Dorothy's journey in the Wizard of Oz, where she faced unexpected trials, learning to see situations from a proper perspective can lead to personal growth.
+Just like Dorothy's journey in the Wizard of Oz, where she faced unexpected trials, learning to see situations from a proper perspective can lead to self growth.

 In both personal and professional realms, a mentor or business advisor can be invaluable.
 They offer guidance, helping us make sense of situations and manage stress.
 A balanced perspective helps us avoid unrealistic expectations, allowing us to set achievable goals and approach difficulties with resilience.
 These are some of the benefits of a balanced life.

 By maintaining perspective, we can draw lessons from Dorothy's adventure and apply them to our own lives, ensuring we stay on the path towards success and happiness.